AleksandarDmitrovic/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Once a user is logged in they can view their shortened urls.
-On the Edit page for each URL one can view analytics of how many times a given short url was visited, how many UNIQUE visitors visited and a list of every visit.
+Once a user is logged in they can view all their shortened URLs.
+This page included analytics of how many times a given short URL was visited, how many UNIQUE visitors visited and the date the URL was created.
+On the Edit page for each URL one can view the previously mentioned analytics and a list of every visit with a timestamp.

 I added method-override middleware to make PUT and DELETE requests in the server file.